ianrelecker/dioxideai/README.md

 # DioxideAi

-DioxideAi is a desktop chat interface for running local large language models through [Ollama](https://ollama.ai) with optional live web context pulled directly from DuckDuckGo search results.
+DioxideAi is a desktop chat interface for running local large language models through [Ollama](https://ollama.ai) with live web context pulled directly from DuckDuckGo search results.
 A first-launch guide walks through the Ollama setup steps and can be reopened later from settings.

 ## Highlights